 Skip to content

-Storytelling is an in-built human trait and one that has existed since humans first roamed the Earth.
-Being able to tell your children stories is not only a great bonding experience but also a fantastic way to develop their early literacy and emotional skills.
+Storytelling is an in-built human trait that has existed since humans first roamed the Earth.
+Being able to tell your children stories is a great bonding experience and a fantastic way to develop their early literacy and emotional skills.
 So here are our top storytelling tips for parents, carers and anyone else who wants to share the magic of stories with the children in their lives.

 Robin Moore storytelling quote